thanhnguyen123-dev/Marrakech-Board-Game/admin/E-review-u7620014.md

 Pros:
 - conforms with the rules of the game and passes GetWinnerTest
 - Javadoc is appropriately written for both methods
-- follow Java code conventions, methods and variables are clearly named, the style is consistent throughout
+- follows Java code conventions, methods and variables are clearly named, the style is consistent throughout

 Cons:
 - implementation for getWinner() has a lot of lines (37 lines) and lacks inline comments, could be hard to read